yokawasa/istio-sandbox/README.md

 See also [ConnectionPoolSetting.TCPSettings](https://istio.io/latest/docs/reference/config/networking/destination-rule/#ConnectionPoolSettings-TCPSettings)

 #### Idle Timeout
-The configuration below set 5 sec http read timeout for a request to the non-existent service.
+The configuration below set 5 sec http idle timeout for a request to the non-existent service.

 Set the http idle timeout in spec.trafficPolicy.connectionPool.http.idleTimeout in DestinationRule.
 (The default is 1h.)